ajsbae/ajsbae.github.io/_posts/2020-05-02-welcome-to-jekyll.markdown

 I ate my lunch by a creek that I was walking parallel to for the second half of the day.
 This was my first time using my cook kit in the field and there were no hiccups.

 <img class="aboutImage" src="assets/images/harriman/dam.jpg" />

 <img class="aboutImage" src="assets/images/harriman/moss.jpg" />

+After my hike I had about an hour to kill so I spent it at the coffee shop by the Sloatsburg train station.